New Executives Pathway / Mentorship Program

 Martine Tanguay, APEX Executive, Mentorship Program

-Martine Tanguay brings extensive senior leadership experience at both the regional and headquarters levels, having led strategic and operational initiatives in areas such as Indigenous issues, social development, and health.
-Martine has also worked extensively on Indigenous and intergovernmental negotiations with multiple stakeholders across communities, provinces, and territories.
+Martine brings extensive senior level leadership experience at both the regional and headquarters levels.
+She has led strategic and operational initiatives in key areas such as Indigenous affairs, social development, and health, and has significant experience in Indigenous and intergovernmental negotiations.
+Her expertise in mentorship programs and in managing complex government priorities is a valuable asset to APEX.